Slovak PM: new sanctions against Russia would hit growth next year

 “I‘m very skeptical about the third level (of sanctions), because if we look at the position of some other EU members, we see strong hesitation,” Slovak Prime Minister Robert Fico said at a security conference.

-“And even for us, it will be a major blow, not only to the European economy, but especially to the economies of the countries that are neighbouring Ukraine.”
-(Reporting by Jan Lopatka and Jakub Iglewski; Writing by Jason Hovet; Editing by Michael Kahn)
+“And even for us, it will be a major blow, not only to the European economy, but especially to the economies of the countries that are neighboring Ukraine.”

+Reporting by Jan Lopatka and Jakub Iglewski; Writing by Jason Hovet; Editing by Michael Kahn